ftnapps/smapinntpd/ReadMe.txt

  -nostripre

-   JamNNTPd normally strips "Re:" from subject lines of followups.
+   SmapiNNTPd normally strips "Re:" from subject lines of followups.
 Use this option if you want to retain the "Re:".

  -notearline

-   JamNNTPd normally puts the information from the X-Newsreader or User-Agent header field in the tearline of posted messages.
+   SmapiNNTPd normally puts the information from the X-Newsreader or User-Agent header field in the tearline of posted messages.
 This option disables this behaviour and leaves the tearline blank.

  -noreplyaddr

-   JamNNTPd normally adds a REPLYADDR kludge with the e-mail address of the sender in posted messages.
+   SmapiNNTPd normally adds a REPLYADDR kludge with the e-mail address of the sender in posted messages.
 Use this option if you don't want REPLYADDR kludges.
 See also see section 6.4 below.

  -notzutc

-   JamNNTPd normally writes the timezone into a TZUTC kludge when a message is posted.
+   SmapiNNTPd normally writes the timezone into a TZUTC kludge when a message is posted.
 You can use this option if you don't want to create TZUTC kludges.

  -nocancel